polzbit/tcp_reverse_shell/README.md

 a simple example for tcp reverse shell script. <br/>

-once the victim runs the client script, we're expecting to receive a reverse TCP connection on port 8080. <br/>
+once the victim runs the client script, we're expecting to receive an encrypted reverse TCP connection on port 8080. <br/>

 Then, after completing the TCP three-way handshake, we can send certain shell commands to the victim/target, <br/>